mucaho/npm_crafty/lib/README.md

 npm_crafty.setupDefault = function( immediateCallback, connectCallback, disconnectCallback, port );

 /**
- * Create a crafty server instance, which will communicate with clients in the specified room.
+ * Create a crafty server instance.
+Each server instance shall have an unique room label.
  * Pass io.sockets as 2nd argument.
  *
  * The server's machine label is set to "SERVER" (used in determining which code to execute).